pladaria/reconnecting-websocket/README.md

 ## Reason for fork

 We've forked this library to implement a bugfix for an issue where the websocket would be prevented from ever reconnecting if the close() method was called whilst the websocket was attempting to connect.

+Please see for more details: https://github.com/pladaria/reconnecting-websocket/issues/165

 ## Features